-480x480.webp)

 If you are carrying credit card debt on a card you want to close, you may want to consider using a balance transfer to pay off that outstanding balance, and have it transferred to your new card.
 You could also consider paying it off with a small business loan.

 Finally, you can continue to pay off any remaining balance on your card under the terms and conditions that applied when you closed your account.
-Technically, your account will still be open, but you will no longer be able to make new charges.
+Depending on the issuer, the account may remain active for repayment purposes while being closed to new purchases.

 Build your foundation with Nav Prime